ESP32-Musings/OTA_update_STM32_using_ESP32/README.md

 **For OTA updates for AVR MCUs, you can follow this [project](https://github.com/laukik-hase/OTA_update_AVR_using_ESP32/).**

 ## Acknowledgements and Resources

+Read carefully the Boot Mode Procedure (AN2606) and the USART protocol used in Bootloader Mode (AN3105) in order to deeply understand how use this script with other SMT32 micros.

 * STM32 USART Protocol: [Documentation](https://www.st.com/content/ccc/resource/technical/document/application_note/51/5f/03/1e/bd/9b/45/be/CD00264342.pdf/files/CD00264342.pdf/jcr:content/translations/en.CD00264342.pdf)